derhornspieler/rke2-cluster-automation/README.md

 4. **Validate the Harvester CCM** – after the VMs boot, the Harvester cloud-provider pod (`harvester-cloud-provider-*` in `kube-system`) should reach `Running` and the `node.cloudprovider.kubernetes.io/uninitialized` taint should disappear.
 If it remains, double-check TLS (SANs vs IP) and that the ServiceAccount from the prerequisites exists and has the clusterrolebinding.

 > 📝 Still using the manifest-only workflow?
 Apply `manifests/rke2-config/configmap.yaml` and `manifests/vm-templates/`, then manage your own `VirtualMachine` CRs with `kubectl apply`.
-Helm users can skip those directories because the chart creates the cloud-config secret, VM templates, and the `kubevirt.io/VirtualMachine` objects for you.
+Helm users can skip those directories because the chart creates the cloud-config secret, VM templates (when `harvesterTemplates.enabled: true`), and the VM resources for you.

 ---